Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/ad-apps/fhir-resource-app-registration.md

     ```bash
     pwsh ./scripts/Configure-FhirResourceAppRegistration.ps1
     ```
-1. This step should only be carried out if you choose Microsoft Entra ID.
-For Smart on FHIR implementation with B2C, you can skip the below command.
+1. This step is required only for Microsoft Entra ID.
+For SMART on FHIR implementations with B2C, this command can be skipped.

    Create a Microsoft Graph Directory Extension to hold the `fhirUser` information for users.